tacolopo/haystack/haystack/README.md

 ## Creating a new repo from template

-Assuming you have a recent version of Rust and Cargo installed (via [rustup](https://rustup.rs/)), then the following should get you a new repo to start a contract:
+Assuming you have a recent version of rust and cargo (v1.58.1+) installed (via [rustup](https://rustup.rs/)), then the following should get you a new repo to start a contract: